ECONOMICS AND FINANCE

 The MS degree program is designed for those students who plan to pursue a professional career in business or government upon graduation.
 The emphasis of this program is on the development of expertise in the application of concepts and methodology.
 The program's flexibility enables the student to acquire the specialized skills required of professionals in business, industry, government, or other public service.
 Graduates of this program are prepared for career opportunities offered in financial analysis and services, business economics, or in many areas of government service.
 Financial analysts work in commercial and investment banks, brokerage houses, mutual funds, life and health insurance companies, real estate investment trusts, pension funds, and corporate finance departments of non-financial firms.
 Business economists prepare forecasts, perform cost analysis and market studies, develop and evaluate pricing strategies, and assist in corporate planning.
 Students also find that this degree prepares them well for many positions with government agencies, particularly those offices addressing budget, revenues, debt management, forecasting, economic development, or regulatory issues.

-Applicants with undergraduate degrees in fields other than economics and finance or with deficiencies in economic theory or statistics are encouraged to complete the following courses or their equivalents: intermediate microeconomic theory (ECON 301), intermediate macroeconomic theory (ECON 302), and statistics (MS 251 or 502).
+Applicants with undergraduate degrees in fields other than economics and finance or with deficiencies in economics, finance or statistics are encouraged to complete the following courses or their equivalents: intermediate microeconomic theory (ECON 301), intermediate macroeconomic theory (ECON 302), financial management (FIN 320) and statistics (MS 251 or MS 502).
 Credit earned to remove such deficiencies will not be applied to the graduate degree program.